Sirikrrishna/Customer_Churn_Prediction/README.md

-## End to End Machine learning project for Customer Churn Prediction
+## End to End Machine learning pipleline for Customer Churn Prediction